WHITEDH4CKER/SMSBOMB/README.md

 #### For Termux
 **Download Termux: https://f-droid.org/packages/com.termux/**

-👉To use the SMSBOMB type the following commands in Termux:
+➡️To use the SMSBOMB type the following commands in Termux:

 ```shell script
 apt update && apt upgrade